 Although it was written for employers, this handbook by the Texas Young Lawyers Association contains information about Texas employment law that employees may find useful.

-This article tells you about your rights as an employee to unemployment , a final paycheck, and more.
+This article tells you about your rights as an employee to unemployment and a final paycheck, and more.
 This article was written by Texas RioGrande Legal Aid.

 This article provides information on legal help for homeless veterans and other information pertaining to this topic.
 This article was provided by Stateside Legal.